General Foundations of Spatial Sense

 • Zoe's is the same height as Dylan's.

-For example, if a student says, "My piece of cake is bigger than yours," the teacher should prompt the student to clarify by asking if his or her piece of cake is longer, thicker, or wider than the friend's.
+For example, if a student says, 'My piece of cake is bigger than yours,' the teacher should prompt the student to clarify by asking if their piece of cake is longer, thicker, or wider than the friend's.

 Together with the spoken word, the actions taken by the students can contribute to communication by showing the strategy used to solve a problem or to understand a concept in measurement.